PrashamTrivedi/SharedPreferenceInspector/README.md

 # Known Issues And TODOs

 - [ ] Not implemented handling String Set.
-- [ ] Does not have UI to clear that key.
+- [ ] Does not have UI to clear the key.
 - [x] Upload in maven.
-- [ ] Change example to reflect read me instructions
+- [x] Change example to reflect read me instructions